A new technique called ‘concept whitening’ promises to provide neural network interpretability

 For instance, the problem with saliency maps is that they often miss showing the wrong things that the neural network might have learned.
 And interpreting the role of single neurons becomes very difficult when the features of a neural network are scattered across the latent space.

 “Deep neural networks (NNs) are very powerful in image recognition but what is learned in the hidden layers of NNs is unknown due to its complexity.
-Lack of interpretability makes NNs untrustworthy and hard to troubleshoot,” Zhi Chen, Ph.D. student in computer science at Duke University and lead author of the concept whitening paper, told TechTalks.
+Lack of interpretability makes NNs untrustworthy and hard to troubleshoot,” Zhi Chen, a Ph.D. student in computer science at Duke University and lead author of the concept whitening paper, told TechTalks.
 “Many previous works attempt to explain post hoc what has been learned by the models, such as what concept is learned by each neuron.
 But these methods heavily rely on the assumption that these concepts are actually learned by the network (which they are not) and concentrated on one neuron (again, this is not true in practice).”

-Cynthia Rudin, professor of computer science at Duke University and co-author of the concept whitening paper, had previously warned about the dangers of trusting black-box explanation techniques and had shown how such methods could provide erroneous interpretations of neural networks.
+Cynthia Rudin, professor of computer science at Duke University and coauthor of the concept whitening paper, had previously warned about the dangers of trusting black-box explanation techniques and shown how such methods could provide erroneous interpretations of neural networks.
 In a previous paper, also published in Nature Machine Intelligence, Rudin had encouraged the use and development of AI models that are inherently interpretable.
 Rudin, who is also Zhi’s Ph.D. advisor, directs Duke University’s Prediction Analysis Lab, which focuses on interpretable machine learning.

 The goal of concept whitening is to develop neural networks whose latent space is aligned with the concepts that are relevant to the task it has been trained for.
-This approach will make the deep learning model interpretable and makes it much easier to figure out the relations between the features of an input image and the output of the neural network.
+This approach will make the deep learning model interpretable and makes it much easier to figure out the relationships between the features of an input image and the output of the neural network.

 “Our work directly alters the neural network to disentangle the latent space so that the axes are aligned with known concepts,” Rudin told TechTalks.